Kansas Registered Agent Requirements

 Reliability We're available Monday through Friday, 9am to 5pm Central Time.
 If a legal document or compliance notice arrives, we receive it, scan it, and upload it to your portal the same day.

 Compliance Support Kansas switched from annual to biennial reporting in January 2024.
 We track your filing deadlines and send reminders so you don't miss important dates.
-Biennial reports are typically due April 15 for calendar-year entities, with a $50 online filing fee.
+Biennial Information Reports are due April 15 for calendar-year entities, and the state fee dropped to $5 online ($25 on paper) effective February 27, 2026.

-Flexibility You can travel, move, or change office locations without updating your resident agent address with the state.
+Flexibility You can travel, move, or change office locations without updating your registered agent address with the state.
 As long as we're your agent, your state filings remain current.

 Our Service — $99 per Year